 Charlotte Medical License Defense Lawyers

 The North Carolina Medical Board (NCMB) regulates doctors, physician assistants, and other medical professionals.
 The NCMB provides doctors and their assistants with their medical licenses.
-The Board also investigates complaints of misconduct, and when necessary, will discipline medical professions for violating professional regulation standards or North Carolina state law.
-The North Carolina Medical Board is made up of 13 members, 11 appointed by the governor, and 2 appointed by the General Assembly.
-By law, the board must include one licensed physician assistant, one approved nurse practitioner, eight licensed physicians, and three members of the public who have no financial or professional interest in a health service or profession.
+The Board also investigates complaints of misconduct among medical professionals.
+When necessary, the Board will discipline medical professions for violating professional regulation standards or North Carolina state law.Contact Our Charlotte Medical Professional License Doctor Today

-When someone files a complaint against you with the North Carolina Medical Board, you will receive a notice.
-If you receive notice of a complaint, it is important to hire an attorney as soon as possible if you receive notice.
-Whether the complaint relates to your conduct or your patient care, we are here to advocate for you.Laws Related to North Carolina Medical Board Licensing
+When someone files a complaint against you with the NCMB, you will receive notice from the board.
+It is important to hire an experienced lawyer as soon as possible if you receive notice.
+Whether the complaint relates to your own conduct or your patient care, we are here to advocate for you to keep your medical license.

 The Board’s malpractice complaints frequently involve medical negligence or quality of care.
-Every year, the Board receives many complaints regarding misdiagnosis, failure to diagnose, incompetence, and failure to meet a standard of care.
+Every year, the Board receives many complaints regarding misdiagnosis, failure to diagnose, incompetence, and failure to meet standards of care.
 Additional common claims include inappropriately prescribing medication to patients, friends, family members, or to themselves.Drug or Alcohol Abuse

-It comes as no surprise that the medical profession can be extremely draining.
-Medical personnel often work extremely long shifts and may not get enough sleep.
-Their rigorous schedules put pressure not only on them but on their families as well.
-This stressful lifestyle can lead many medical professionals to turn to drugs and alcohol for relief and may result in accusations of being impaired or intoxicated while practicing, it is important to hire an experienced medical malpractice defense lawyer as soon as possible.Driving While Impaired (DWI)
+It comes as no surprise that the medical profession is extremely draining.
+Medical personnel often work extremely long shifts and do not get enough sleep.
+In addition, their rigorous schedules put pressure not only on them, but their families as well.
+Such a stressful lifestyle can lead many medical professionals turn to drugs and alcohol for relief.
+If you are facing accusations of being impaired or intoxicated while practicing, it is important to hire an experienced medical malpractice defense lawyer as soon as possible.Driving While Impaired (DWI)

-The medical board will review every conviction to decide whether or not any additional disciplinary actions are needed.
-If you have been arrested for a DWI charge, you will need to report the arrest to the board within 30 days.
-The NCMB will likely investigate potential drug and/or alcohol abuse, or dependency issues, after a DWI conviction.
+The Board will review every conviction to decide whether or not any additional disciplinary actions are needed.
+If you have been arrested for a DWI charge, you will need to report the arrest to the board within thirty days.
+The NCMB will likely investigate potential drug and/or alcohol abuse or dependency issues subsequent to a DWI conviction.
 Failure to report constitutes unprofessional conduct and grounds for disciplinary action by the Board.Contact Our Law Firm Today